ki-editor/merc/homepage/src/pitch2.md

 Whitespaces are insignificant in MERC, they can be inserted between any pair of tokens, except for comments, where the newline character serves as the end of a comment.

+However, whitespaces within string literals are significant, they should not be trimmed.

 For example, the following MERC is valid despite the irregular spacing.

 ```bash